tombye/trexit/_posts/2017-12-01-dub-be-good.markdown

 ## It gets tricky if a country speaks more than one language

-Apparently when they go to the cinema, [Swiss people tend to prefer seeing the original version of a film](http://www.onebigyodel.com/2011/03/going-to-movies-in-switzerland.html?m=1) rather than the dubbed version.
+Apparently when they go to the cinema, [most Swiss people prefer to see the original version of a film](http://www.onebigyodel.com/2011/03/going-to-movies-in-switzerland.html?m=1) rather than the dubbed version.
 This can cause problems in a multi-lingual country like Switzerland, though.
 It often means you only see the top half of the film because the bottom half is taken up with both German and French subtitles.
 Sounds exhausting!